 1820 Settlers - Stone of Memory

-Brian W WATSON: Designer
+Brian W WATSON: Designer new site

 The 1820 Settlers' Association was granted six acres (2.4 hectare) of land by the East London Municipality and the relocated memorial was positioned at the highest point of the site.
 The Municipality further intended to develop another 20 acres (8.1 hectare) of ground around the memorial with indigenous flora to form an attractive natural open area.
-The official opening of the relocated memorial by Mr. Ian Mackenzie – the national Chairman of the Association - was scheduled to take place on 15 October 1962.
+The Divisional Council made a R100 grant to relocate the memorial - which was added to the R1 000 provided by the 1820 Settlers' Association.

 Ten years later, the Settlers' Heights site was apparently needed for industrial development and it was decided that the memorial stone should again be moved.
 By February 1972, it was reported that work had started on building a plinth for the memorial stone on an open piece of ground between the Guild Theatre and Botha Road in Selborne.
 An official unveiling ceremony was to be arranged once the work had been completed on the plinth and gardens laid out around the memorial.
 The new site for the memorial was apparently designed by the East London Municipal architect, Brian Watson.
 The memorial was placed on a low stone-built platform with two minor steps.
 The southern side had an additional step to accommodate the natural fall in the ground.

 "The 1820 Settlers' Memorial Stone, which has been removed from its original site on Settlers' Way in East London because of industrial development there, has now been erected near the Guild Theatre in the city.
 Seen examining the re-cut stone yesterday were (left to right) Mr H. H. Driffield, an East London historian; Mr G. Chapman, chairman of the East London branch of the 1820 Settlers’ Association; Mrs. A. O'Carroll, the association's Welfare officer; and Mr T. Greenwood, secretary of the branch."